Ground Penetrating Radar for Concrete Inspection in Kansas City

 Ground Penetrating Radar (GPR) accurately locates and images objects and structures embedded in concrete like rebar, utilities, conduit, tension cables, PVC, fiber optic cables, and more.

 GPR is the perfect cost-effective solution for detecting rebar in concrete.
 Cutting through rebar is a common problem that can weaken a structure and cause damage to core drill bits and cutting blades.
-GPR can look 18 inches or more into concrete at high resolutions and give accurate, real-time location and depth readings, so unintentional cutting can be avoided.
+GPR can look 18 inches or more into the concrete at high resolutions and give accurate, real-time location and depth readings, so unintentional cutting can be avoided.

 GPR locates conduit embedded in concrete so contractors can avoid cutting it and dodge the resulting injuries and power outages.
 Perfect for preplanning trench cuts.